-Dermatology Specialists of Alabama, Florida, Georgia & Mississippi dermatologists Jon Ward, MD, Michael Stickler, MD, Josh Hammel, MD and USAF Major Lisa Chastant, MD have all passed the American Board of Dermatology’s 2021 Micrographic Dermatologic Surgery Subspecialty Certification Examination making them among the first in the nation to be double board-certified in dermatology and Mohs micrographic surgery.
+Dermatology Specialists of Alabama, Florida, Georgia & Mississippi dermatologists Jon Ward, MD, Michael Stickler, MD, Joseph Dai III, MD and USAF Major Lisa Chastant, MD have all passed the American Board of Dermatology’s 2021 Micrographic Dermatologic Surgery Subspecialty Certification Examination making them among the first in the nation to be double board-certified in dermatology and Mohs micrographic surgery.

-(left to right) Jon R. Ward, MD; Michael A. Stickler, MD; Josh A. Hammel, MD; Lisa R. Chastant, MD
+(left to right) Jon R. Ward, MD; Michael A. Stickler, MD; Joseph M. Dai III, MD; Lisa R. Chastant, MD

 Since its development, Mohs surgery has been refined into the most precise and advanced treatment for skin cancer, yielding success rates up to 99 percent.
 Today, Mohs surgery has come to be accepted as the single most effective technique for removing Basal Cell Carcinomas and Squamous Cell Carcinomas, the two most common skin cancers.
 Mohs surgery is so effective because 100 percent of the surgical margins are evaluated, compared with less than 5 percent by traditional techniques.